flant/shell-operator/docs/src/BINDING_CONVERSION.md

 # kubernetesCustomResourceConversion

 This binding transforms a hook into a handler for conversions defined in CustomResourceDefinition.
-The Shell-operator updates a CRD with .spec.conversion, starts HTTPS server, and runs hooks to handle [ConversionReview requests](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#conversionreview-request-0).
+The Shell-operator updates a CRD with .spec.conversion, starts HTTPS server, and runs hooks to handle [ConversionReview requests][conversion-request].

 > Note: shell-operator use `apiextensions.k8s.io/v1`, so Kubernetes 1.16+ is required.